Did you know that the city of Lima in Peru is the culinary capital of South America?

 In fact, according to the BBC, Peru is one of the top destinations for foodies to visit in 2019!

 No!
-You can get authentic Peruvian food all over the globe, even in the US.
+You can get authentic Peruvian food all over the globe, even in the US where Peruvian restaurants have sprouted up all over the country.

 Before we dig into some mouth-watering Peru food recipes, let’s take a look at some fascinating Peru food facts.

-The staples of a Peruvian food diet are:
+The staples of a traditional Peruvian food diet are:

 - And a lot of meat (from chicken to Guinea Pigs!)